Ee-Chee/Spiced-Academy-tabasco-curriculum/wk2_dy3_incremental_search/README.md

 * If the current value of the input is not at the beginning of any of the country names, the string "No results" should be displayed in gray

-* If a list of results is displayed and the user clicks outside of it and outside of the input field, the result list should disapper.
+* If a list of results is displayed and the user clicks outside of it and outside of the input field, the result list should disappear.

 * Result lists should reappear when the user gives the input field focus